 Service Fee Certificate of inclusion in the Register Only available for tartans recorded by the Scottish Tartans Society (STS), the Scottish Tartans World Register (STWR) or the Scottish Tartans Authority (STA) prior to 5 February 2009.
 Certificates of inclusion can only be provided to the owner of the tartan and evidence of ownership will be required e.g. a copy of the original STS, STWR or STA certificate. £25

 Methods of payment

-Payment of the application for registration fee can be made online using Worldpay or by one of the following alternative methods.
+Payment of the application for registration fee can be made using one of the following options.

 International bank transfer: